wgrootonk-gfm/slate/source/includes/_auth.md

 # Authentication with JWT
-This page contains information on how to authenticate your consumer against the Partner API

-## Overview
 We utilize JSON Web Tokens ([JWT](https://jwt.io/)) to authenticate and verify payloads sent between our partners and our REST API.
 Every API consumer will have a **Consumer Id** and an associated **API Key**.

 ## Authorization Header